When plastic is an eco-friendlier choice

 Why is it happening?

-When developing our Tirtyl Smart Soap Essentials Kit, plastic haunted us throughout the process.
+When developing our Tirtyl Smart Soap Duo Kit, plastic haunted us throughout the process.

 Choosing a glass bottle cost 25x more than a plastic bottle and is more emissions-intensive to ship.
 Choosing a paper wrapper cost 13x more.
 The harsh reality is most companies are not willing to pay these costs to preserve or increase profits, a problem particularly evident in larger corporations.